Central Australian Aboriginal Media Association: Imparja Television

+Impact and significance

-However, the importance of CAAMA's multimedia-based approach has ensured that Aboriginal media is an important part of the Australian media landscape, and to the social, cultural, and economic development of Aboriginal people in remote parts of Australia, as seen by CAAMA's recent employment policies.
+CAAMA's multimedia-based approach ensured that Aboriginal media became an important part of the Australian media landscape, and to the social, cultural, and economic development of Aboriginal people in remote parts of Australia.
 Faye Ginsburg wrote in 1994:

 Aboriginal media products are as various as Aboriginal life itself, ranging from low-budget videos made by community-based media associations for both traditional people in remote settlements and groups throughout Central Australia by organisations such as the Central Australian Aboriginal Media Association (CAAMA); to legal or instructional videos (often quite creative) made by land councils as well as health and other service groups; to documentaries and current affairs for national broadcasting; to independent features directed by cosmopolitan Aboriginal artists such as Tracey Moffatt, whose first feature film, Bedevil, premiered at Cannes in 1993.

 21st century

 In 2005 CAAMA submitted a report to the Standing Committee on Aboriginal and Torres Strait Islander Affairs’ inquiry into Indigenous employment.
 The report outlined several ways government leaders could access future policy in regards to Indigenous employment, using CAAMA as a case study.
 Some key issues CAAMA raised included: skills training; funding; recruitment; increase in Indigenous population; youth employment; strengthening links between education and training; establish and sustain networks between the private and public sectors, alongside the community; and collaborate with pre-existing organisations in training Aboriginal people.

 The second section of the report outlined how CAAMA had contributed to the training and employment of Aboriginal people in Central Australia.
 In their 25 years of operations up until then, CAAMA had had an active "Aboriginalisation policy", which meaning that 65% of employees were Aboriginal.
 CAAMA had also assisted in the education of over 100 Indigenous people, of whom a majority of their trainees were part of the Major Indigenous Employment Strategy (1988–1993).
 CAAMA suggested that their success has been afforded by the commitment of government; implementation of the Major Indigenous Employment Strategy; an understanding of social, cultural, and economic issues impacting Aboriginal people; and their flexible learning environment.

 In 2009 CAAMA developed a business plan to identity ways to enhance their viability and sustainability with less reliance on government funding, and to increase new opportunities in New Media products and other related services and products.

 In March 2020 CAAMA was put under special administration, after its debt level reached $2.7 million.
 In August 2021 the Registrar of Indigenous Corporations expected the organisation to be released from this administration and a new board appointed soon, after its stations, now operating seven communities, were up and running and making a profit again.
 CAAMA did, however, still owe $60,000 to the Australian Taxation Office and $850,000 to its major source of funding, the National Indigenous Australians Agency (NIAA).

+As of January 2026, CAAMA continues to operate.